Speed Traps in Mecklenburg County

 The Purpose and Legality of Speed Traps in Mecklenburg County

 While many cynics believe that speed traps only exist to create revenue for the jurisdiction, there are many legitimate reasons that speed traps may be necessary.
 In highly trafficked areas, there may be a higher chance of collisions with higher speeds, or it may be a residential area, with children frequently present.
-As long as officers follow proper procedure for recording vehicle speed and execute traffic stops lawfully, there is no violation or issue with the setting of speed traps.
+Speed traps are set up to encourage safe driving and deter people from speeding.
+As long as officers follow proper procedure for recording vehicle speed and execute traffic stops lawfully, there is no violation or issue with the setting of speed traps in Mecklenburg County.

 Speed traps work when officers are simply observing the traffic as it passes by.
 A person must have slowed down prior to the speed change.
 If they passed the sign at a higher speed, as soon as they are at that sign, they have exceeded the speed limit.

 A Speeding Lawyer Could Help With Tickets From a Speed Trap